citrix/citrix-hypervisor-ddk/docs/testing-and-certification.md

 wish to release supplemental packs do not only contain drivers should contact Citrix for advice.
-As a minimum, such pack authors should expect to comprehensively test the functionality of the software being included in the pack, as well as perform stress testing of the XenServer major features, to ensure that none are impacted by the software in the pack.
+As a minimum, such pack authors should expect to comprehensively test the functionality of the software being included in the pack, as well as perform stress testing of the Citrix Hypervisor major features, to ensure that none are impacted by the software in the pack.

 ## Testing scope

-Assuming the driver in question has already undergone verification testing on a Linux distribution very similar to the one used in the XenServer control domain, a subset of the verification test suite with a focus on representative tests is typically sufficient.
+Assuming the driver in question has already undergone verification testing on a Linux distribution very similar to the one used in the Citrix Hypervisor control domain, a subset of the verification test suite with a focus on representative tests is typically sufficient.

 Some common areas of focus are: